Microchip-MPLAB-Harmony/csp_apps_pic32mk/apps/adchs/adchs_dma/readme.md

 ### Setting up [PIC32MK GP Development Kit](https://www.microchip.com/developmenttools/ProductDetails/dm320106)

-- Connect the AN1 pin RA0 (Pin 4 of the J29) to the Vcc (Pin 2 of the J29)
+- Connect the AN1 pin RA0 (Pin 4 of the J29) to analog input voltage
 - Connect the Debug USB port (J12) on the board to the computer using a micro USB cable
 - Connect the USB to UART port (J25) on the board to the computer using a micro USB cable